flomtech/linkedin-clone/README.md

 # LinkedIn Clone

-**_Built using React JS, Redux, Firebase & Styled-Components_** within a week.
+**_Built using React JS, Redux, Python Django, Firebase & Styled-Components_** within a week.
 My first project after learning React JS referencing a tutorial on YouTube by _'Clever Programmer'_.
 Added some features apart from the tutorial on my own like:

 - Post like functionality
 - Mobile responsiveness